IIIF/training/dcmi-workshop/README.md

 ## Plan:

-### Day 1:
   * Introductions and intro to IIIF - 1 hour
   * Introduce exercise on taking a manifest from an institution and opening it in a viewer
   * Break - 15mins
   * Exercise time - 15mins
- * Looking at the image API - 1 hour
+  * Looking at the Image API - 1 hour
   * Introduce exercise on uploading image to the internet archive and leave as home work

-### Day 2:
   * Presentation API - 30mins
- * Introduce exercise on using the Manifest Editor and using the images from day 1
+  * Introduce exercise on using the Manifest Editor and using the images from earlier exercise
   * Exercise time - 15 mins
   * Things to do with Manifests - 30mins
   * Introduce Exhibit exercise
   * Break - 15 mins
   * Exercise time - 30 mins
   * Project demos and summary - 30 mins